Improving Fairness with Ensemble Combination: Margin-Dependent Bounds: Related Work

-Typical mechanisms to mitigate biases and enhance fairness in ML models include pre-processing, inprocessing, and post-processing mechanisms.
-Pre-processing mechanisms usually manipulate features or labels of instances before they are fed into the algorithm to assimilate the distributions of unprivileged groups to that of the privileged group so that they become as close as possible, making it difficult for the algorithm to distinguish between them \citep{backurs2019scalable,samadi2018price,chierichetti2017fair,calmon2017optimized,louizos2016variational,feldman2015certifying,kamiran2012data}.
-In contrast, post-processing mechanisms normally manipulate output scores or decouple predictions for each group \citep{menon2018cost,dwork2018decoupled,corbett2017algorithmic,hardt2016equality}.
-Neither pre-processing nor post-processing mechanisms have restrictions for specific classification tasks, which is advantageous.
-However, pre-processing mechanisms suffer from the high uncertainty associated with the accuracy level obtained at the end.
-As for post-processing mechanisms, they are usually accompanied by inferior results because the applied stage is relatively late in the overall learning process.
-Besides, differentiated treatment may also exist and therefore be unsatisfactory in terms of individual fairness.
-Inprocessing mechanisms favour taking fairness constraints into account during the training by incorporating penalty/regularisation terms \citep{zafar2017fairness2,zafar2017fairness1,woodworth2017learning,quadrianto2017recycling,kamishima2012fairness,kamiran2010discrimination}, while some of them also adjust fairness constraints in minimax optimisation or multi-objective optimisation settings \citep{agarwal2019fair,agarwal2018reductions,zemel2013learning}.
-They usually impose explicit trade-offs between accuracy and fairness in the objective function, yet the designated ML algorithm itself is tightly coupled with them as well.
-It is hard to decide which one outperforms the others in all cases, since the results depend on the fairness measures, datasets, and even the handling of training-test splits \citep{friedler2019comparative,dwork2018decoupled}.
+\textbf{Mechanisms to enhance fairness} Three typical mechanisms are employed to mitigate biases and enhance fairness in \gls{ml} models: pre-processing, inprocessing, and post-processing mechanisms.
+Pre-processing mechanisms usually manipulate features or labels of instances before they are fed into the algorithm, aiming to assimilate the distributions of unprivileged groups with those of the privileged group, thus making it harder for the algorithm to distinguish between them \citep{backurs2019scalable,samadi2018price,chierichetti2017fair,calmon2017optimized,louizos2016variational,feldman2015certifying,kamiran2012data}.
+While advantageous for their flexibility across classification tasks, pre-processing mechanisms often suffer from high uncertainty in the final accuracy.
+Post-processing mechanisms adjust output scores or decouple predictions for each group \citep{menon2018cost,dwork2018decoupled,corbett2017algorithmic,hardt2016equality}.
+Though also task-agnostic, they typically yield inferior results due to their late application in the learning process, and may compromise individual fairness through differentiated treatment.
+Inprocessing mechanisms favour directly incorporating fairness constraints during the training by incorporating penalty/regularisation terms \citep{zafar2017fairness2,zafar2017fairness1,woodworth2017learning,quadrianto2017recycling,kamishima2012fairness,kamiran2010discrimination}, while some adjust these constraints in minimax or multi-objective optimisation settings \citep{agarwal2019fair,agarwal2018reductions,zemel2013learning}.
+These mechanisms enforce explicit trade-offs between accuracy and fairness in objectives, but are closely tied to the specific \gls{ml} algorithm used.
+Choosing the optimal mechanism is context-dependent, varying with fairness measures, datasets, and even the training-test split handling \citep{friedler2019comparative,dwork2018decoupled}.\looseness=-1